 “Increased consumer awareness is driving food consumption decisions.
-Producers who are able to answer… questions and deliver what the consumer wants are receiving a premium for their produce,” writes Deloitte Financial Advisory Benjamin Haire.
+Producers who are able to answer… questions and deliver what the consumer wants are receiving a premium for their produce,” writes Deloitte Financial Advisory Benjamin Haire1.

 This is where blockchain technology comes in, helping farmers improve transparency and traceability along their supply chains by providing consumers with access to sustainability and compliance information.
 It also helps to reduce food fraud by showing customers where their food came from and all intermediaries along the supply chain.

 Blockchain is basically a secure digital ledger that stores and verifies transactions between users, which cannot be changed or erased.
 These transactions are called blocks, and each have a timestamp and link to the previous block.
-In this way, a continuously growing list of chronologically ordered records is produced and encrypted to ensure security.
+In this way, a continuously growing list of chronologically ordered records is produced and encrypted to ensure security2.